Themed Christmas decorations are definitely the in-thing this December in Singapore.

 I’ll share a secret.
 I LOVE the Bare Bears.
 Like the case with the original Powerpuff Girls series, I find an entire layer of sly adult references and humour hidden within many episodes.
 Naturally, ahem, I’ve spent quite a few nights binging on the series too.

-Which, in turn, means I headed down to City Square Mall the moment I heard the silly bears will be celebrating Christmas there this year.
+Which, in turn, means I made a beeline for City Square Mall the moment I heard the silly bears will be celebrating Christmas there this year.
 While children frolicked under the artificial outdoor snowfall, I had a swell time giggling at and photographing the trio.
 They are really, so, SO, adorable.

 Christmas Magic, and Carnival Fun, at VivoCity